b-jayesh9/SPTBonusAssignment/README.md

 This command starts the application.
 On its first launch, it will download the dataset and store it in a persistent volume.

-Execute the following command, replacing `"your_username"` and `"your_key"` with your Kaggle API credentials:

 ```bash
 docker run --rm -p 8501:8501 \
   -v amz-data:/app/data \